apache/openwhisk-release/releases/0.9.0-incubating/INSTALL.md

 ## Build the source code

-Stay under the directory of incubator-openwhisk, and run the following gradlew command to build the source code:
+Stay under the directory of incubator-openwhisk-<version>, and download [gradle-wrapper-4.8.1.jar](https://repo.gradle.org/gradle/libs-releases-local/org/gradle/gradle-wrapper/4.8.1/gradle-wrapper-4.8.1.jar) and place it in the gradle/wrapper folder.
+Rename it into gradle-wrapper.jar, run the following gradlew command to build the source code:

 ```
 $ ./gradlew distDocker